The translation of this document is outdated.

 immovable property in favour of the relevant local government, in

-accordance with procedures laid down by law, if such property is
+accordance with the procedures laid down in law, if such property

-squares, footpaths, trestles, as well as for the construction of
+squares, footpaths, trestles, and also for the construction of

 harbour berths.
 The procedures for the alienation of property